 - 1/8 teaspoon baking soda

-- In a mixing bowl, dissolve yeast and sugar in warm water; let stand for 5 minutes.
-Beat in the milk, eggs and butter.
-Combine the flour, salt and baking soda; stir into yeast mixture just until combine.
+- Dissolve yeast and sugar in warm water; let stand 5 minutes.
+Beat in milk, eggs and butter.
+In another bowl, combine flour, salt and baking soda; stir into yeast mixture just until combined.
 Cover and let rise in a warm place until doubled, about 45 minutes.
 Stir batter.
 Bake in a preheated waffle iron according to manufacturer's directions until golden brown.

 I could not wait to make these waffles after seeing them in the TOH magazine in December 2016.
 The yeast ingredient really intrigued me.
 These waffles are light, & airy with a crisp exterior, not to mention beautifully golden.
 The batter is very thin.
 I went ahead, and made the recipe as is with the exception of using honey in place of the sugar, and whole wheat pastry flour in place of AP flour.
 I did after letting the batter rise as directed, add 3/4 cup of whole wheat pastry flour, and let the dough rest again for about 30 minutes.
 My husband ate two which means they are a winner.
-I am going to freeze them so we can enjoy them all week long."
+I am going to freeze them so we can enjoy them all week long.

-"I found the recipe in my TOH magazine and mixed up the batter to try it.
+I found the recipe in my TOH magazine and mixed up the batter to try it.
 It was really runny, so I went online to see the reviews.
 I decided to add flour too, about 1 and 1/4 cups or a little more, about half of that whole wheat.
 I also added a couple teaspoons of vanilla sugar.
 The waffles were good, but we eat waffles as fast food, when we come home late and want a hot meal.
 There's no way to do that if the batter has to rise for 45 minutes.
 I'm not saving this one; it's just not worth the extra time.

 Delicious!!
-It made 5 large Belgian waffles for me!"
+It made 5 large Belgian waffles for me!

-"I make yeast waffles as often as I can.
+I make yeast waffles as often as I can.
 My Grandma would make yeast waffles on Friday nights.
 I like slow raise in the frig overnight for the batter.
 I used 1 stick of butter which is a 1/2 cup of butter.
 Also the batter would make pancakes.
-Old cookbooks call the batter either or, pancakes or waffles, just add more fat to waffles."
+Old cookbooks call the batter either or, pancakes or waffles, just add more fat to waffles.

-"The batter is a very thin batter.
-My waffle iron can't handle thin batters very well, so I added an extra 3/4 cup of flour and then we got light, crispy, delicious, and addicting waffles."
+The batter is a very thin batter.
+My waffle iron can't handle thin batters very well, so I added an extra 3/4 cup of flour and then we got light, crispy, delicious, and addicting waffles.

-"These need work.
+These need work.
 I found this recipe in the latest issue of TOH.
 I had to add more flour and sugar because they were not browning and the batter was extremely runny.
 Perhaps less butter would be better?
 I made a huge mess in my kitchen trying to use this recipe as written.
 My adjustments did not help the flavor so I will not give any measurements of flour or sugar.
 Just try a different recipe.
-Do not waste your 2 sticks of butter."
+Do not waste your 2 sticks of butter.